eoscostarica/gGoods/README.md

 [Learn more about blockchain](https://eoscostarica.medium.com/what-is-blockchain-an-introduction-9535ed3e6005)

 ## What is EOSIO?
 Block.one launched the EOSIO blockchain protocol in 2018 as an open-source technology to help solve real-world problems.
-EOSIO offers scalability, flexibility, and a developerfriendly tech that uses the C++ language to program smart contracts.
+EOSIO offers scalability, flexibility, and a developer friendly tech that uses the C++ language to program smart contracts.

 [Explore EOSIO](https://guide.eoscostarica.io/docs/eos-learn/eosio-protocol)